semanticlink/semanticlink-js/README.md

 It is recommended that to use this in-memory structure and translate between other microformats (eg HAL, SIREN, Collection+JSON)).
 This can be done through many ways (1) on the outside of the request/response (2) through interceptors and (3) on the AxiosRequestConfig.
 Any of these should work with the library.
+3. Throttling should be done outside of both of these mechanisms.
+It has been implemented with this utility using Bottleneck.

 ## License